Omega0x013/focus-point-docs/docs/source/func.rst

         nav.appendChild(timerlater);
     });

 This script initializes the timetable utilities module and listens for clicks on the button with the ID ``timerButton``.
-When clicked, it creates a new instance of the timer component and appends it to the navigation bar.
+When clicked, it creates a new instance of the timer component and appends it to the navigation bar

 serviceworker.js
 ============================